A Handy How-To Guide for Dosing CBD Oil For Cats

 Every cat is different so play around with how you give the oil to your furry friend.
 As long as the oil is working to help them be more comfortable and happy, that's all that really matters.

 But the bottom line is pretty simple: If your feline friend is suffering from any of the conditions CBD is traditionally used to treat, it can’t hurt to give to a try.
-Our CBD Hemp and Salmon Oil is probably your best bet.
+Our CBD oil for cats is probably your best bet.
 It’s got a cat-friendly taste and is easy to add to food.
 Start with 2mg for every 10 pounds and adjust the dosage as needed.